Players compete for the ball during FA People's Cup

 Safeguarding is everyone’s responsibility and therefore we work hard to ensure all our participants are aware of the FA’s safeguarding policies and procedures.
 Being equipped with the right safeguarding knowledge can help us all contribute to a safer and better experience for all!

 The Amateur FA has its own Designated Safeguarding Officer (DSO).
-Should you have any queries or concerns or an issue that needs to be raised please contact the DSO.
+Should you have any queries or concerns or an issue that needs to be raised please contact the DSO on safeguarding@amateur-fa.com or 07904649876.

 Should the DSO not be available, please contact another member of the team.